taecontrol/larvis/README.md

 Currently, you can use Larvis in the following scenarios:

 - To report exceptions from your application to MoonGuard (ideal for production sites that require tracking).

 - To report and send messages, exceptions, database queries, and HTTP requests from a Laravel application to Krater (ideal for a development environment where different information needs to be debugged).

 > 💡 **Important:** This version is compatible only with MoonGuard 1.0.0.

+## What is MoonGuard?

+- MoonGuard is an open source Filament plugin that aims to provide utilities to monitor your Laravel apps in production.

+- MoonGuard helps you track important features like SSL certificates status, uptime, and exceptions on your applications.

+For more information visit the [MoonGuard]( https://moonguard.dev/) official site.

+## What is Krater?

+- Krater is a desktop application for debugging Laravel apps, it provides an intuitive and friendly interface to debug exceptions, queries, requests and more.

+For more information visit the [Krater](https://moonguard.dev/krater) official site.

 # Installation